9/11 Hijackers Had Support From Saudi Agent Network Inside the US, Ex-FBI Agent Claims

 Nearly 3,000 people were killed on 9/11 in Manhattan, at the Pentagon and at a field in Pennsylvania – where one of the hijacked planes plummeted to the ground after passengers attempted to retake control.
 Thousands more, including police, firemen, cleanup workers and ordinary New York residents wishing to help out in rescue and cleanup operations, have died prematurely of cancers and other ailments caused by the toxic dust and other contaminants at Ground Zero following the collapse of the Twin Towers.

-19 hijackers, including fifteen Saudi nationals, two Emiratis, one Lebanese and one Egyptian were deemed directly responsible for the attacks, with al-Qaeda leader Osama bin Laden, who had carried out attacks on US interests abroad throughout the 1990s, charged with orchestrating the attacks.
-In the first three years after the attacks, bin Laden, who was living in Afghanistan, denied involvement in the acts of terror.
-However, in 2004 onwards, the jihadist began to claim responsibility in tapes released to world media.
+19 hijackers, including fifteen Saudi nationals, two Emiratis, one Lebanese and one Egyptian were deemed directly responsible for the attacks, with al-Qaeda* leader Osama bin Laden, who had orchestrated attacks against US interests abroad throughout the 1990s, charged with planning 9/11 from a cave in Afghanistan.
+In the first three years after the attacks, bin Laden denied involvement in the acts of terror.
+However, from 2004 onwards, the jihadist began to claim responsibility in tapes released to world media.
 The US and its NATO allies invaded Afghanistan in late 2001 after the Taliban refused to surrender bin Laden, but never found him there.
 Bin Laden was reportedly killed in a US SEAL Team raid on a mansion in Abbottabad, Pakistan in May 2011.
 The US and its allies would proceed to occupy Afghanistan for over ten more years after that.

 9/11 was also used as a pretext for justifying the 2003 invasion of Iraq, with the Bush administration actively claiming in the lead-up to the war that Saddam Hussein was cooperating with al-Qaeda, even though Hussein’s secular Baathist government was known to have been engaged in a bitter conflict with the terror group.
 In 2007, four years after the invasion, former Bush-era CIA Director George Tenet admitted to 60 Minutes that the US “could never verify that there was any Iraqi authority, direction and control, complicity with al-Qaeda for 9/11 or any operational act against America, period.”